MichaelAdamBerry/sapper-dot-dev/src/routes/blog/posts/post-five-slope-graphs.md

 In Tufte's work, he often assesses the quality of a chart based on a metric he refers to as "data ink" — the ratio of "drawing" needed to convey the appropriate meaning.
 Charts with higher "data ink" are usually confusing and a sign that a different models would communicate the data more clearly.
 The slope graph is an elegant in this respect.
 This might make one think that it would be a common chart to see in the wild.
 So why aren't slope graphs more common?

 Designing these visualizations can be tricky.
-Simply scaling labels hierarchically will cause some labels to overlap.
+Simply scaling labels hierarchically could cause some labels to bunch together and overlap.
 Assuming code is used to build the chart programmatically, some care must be taken in dealing with these label collisions to optimize both legibility and accuracy.
 Below is the example I contributed the Pancake repo of examples.
 It is based on a this chart made by [Hamilton Ulmer](http://skedasis.com/d3/slopegraph/)

 ## The Chart

 My solution was to roll my own label collision algorithm.
-It seemed like trying to customize existing functions, quickly became too complex and beyond the scope of the project.
-Here are the basic steps I took to deal with label collision:
+At first I tried tweaking existing functions, but I then realized the amount of customization for purposes was beyond the scope of the project.
+Below are the basic steps I took to deal with label collision:

 1. Each side is searched for an overlap.
 2. If an overlap is found, check if there is space above and below to shift the items to create enough space.